blyonscs/Spotify-SQL-Data-Analysis-Project/README.md

 ![Spotify Logo](https://github.com/najirh/najirh-Spotify-Data-Analysis-using-SQL/blob/main/spotify_logo.jpg)

 ## Overview
 This project involves analyzing a Spotify dataset with various attributes about tracks, albums, and artists using **SQL**.
-It covers an end-to-end process of normalizing a denormalized dataset, performing SQL queries of varying complexity (easy, medium, and advanced), and optimizing query performance.
-The primary goals of the project are to practice advanced SQL skills and generate valuable insights from the dataset.
+It covers an end-to-end process of normalizing a denormalized dataset, validating that the dataset is cleaned properly and putting the columns that are needed for visualization into a seperate cleaned dataset.
+I will also be performing SQL queries of varying complexity (easy, medium, and advanced), and optimizing query performance.
+The primary goals of the project are to practice advanced SQL skills and generate valuable insights from the dataset and visualizing them.

+## Importing
+For this project I am using PostgreSQL to edit and analize the dataset.
+The first step is to start a new database in PostgreSQL and set a new table with the following query.
 ```sql
 -- create table
 DROP TABLE IF EXISTS spotify;